MagGeo/MagGeo/README.md

 If you see something like `Poetry 0.12.0` then you are ready to clone the MagGeo repo.

+Close the terminal

 ### 2. Clone the MagGeo repository:

+Open a new terminal and run:

 ```bash
 git clone https://github.com/MagGeo/MagGeo-Annotation-Program.git